sanju5683/sanju5683/README.md

 # Hi there, I'm Sanju! 👋

 ## 🚀 About Me
 I'm a passionate self-taught developer who loves coding and creating projects.
 I started with Python and later dived into web development.
-Currently, I'm focusing on React Native while also working on projects that can help me earn money.
+Currently, I'm focusing on React Native while also working on projects that can help me boost my skills.

 ## 🛠 Tech Stack